wiese150/Wiese_Unix_Assignment/README.md

 4. Join the sorted transposed maize file with the cut snp positions file to create a maize dataset file, and do the same with the sorted transposed teosinate file with the cut snp positions file to create a teosinate data file.
 This took me a little bit, because I didn't realize that I'd forgotten to force the join command to separate by tab instead of whitespace.

 5. Create the individual chromosome files.
-Start with the forward ones.
+Start with the forward (increasing position) ones.
 All it takes is a simple awk '$2 == n' filename.txt to select for the specific chromosomes, then sort based on number in the third column.
+Then did the reverse (decreasing position value) ones in the same way.
+After creating the decreasing position value files, used sed -i 's/?/-/g' filename to replace all instances of '?' in those with '-'.